 Confidential GKE Nodes has the following limitations:

-- All the limitations of Compute Engine Confidential VM instances apply to Confidential GKE Nodes.
+- All of the limitations of Compute Engine Confidential VM instances also apply to Confidential GKE Nodes.

-- Confidential GKE Nodes is not compatible with sole tenant nodes.
+- Confidential GKE Nodes isn't compatible with sole tenant nodes.

 - Confidential GKE Nodes only supports using ephemeral storage on local SSDs, but doesn't support using local SSDs in general.

-- Only Container-Optimized OS nodes are supported.
-Ubuntu and Windows nodes are not supported.
+- Confidential GKE Nodes supports only Container-Optimized OS node images.
+Ubuntu and Windows nodes aren't supported.

-- Confidential mode for Hyperdisk Balanced is supported only on Confidential GKE Nodes.
+- Confidential mode for Hyperdisk Balanced is supported only on Confidential GKE Nodes that use AMD SEV as the Confidential Computing technology.

 Live migration limitations

-Certain Compute Engine Confidential VM machine types support live migration, which minimizes the potential workload disruption from a host maintenance event.
+Compute Engine Confidential VM that use the N2D machine type and use AMD SEV as the Confidential Computing technology support live migration, which minimizes the potential workload disruption from a host maintenance event.
 Live migration occurs in the following GKE versions:

 - 1.27.10-gke.1218000 and later